 Direct deposit is a banking convenience that’s quite popular among people who bank.
 An astounding 93.8% of U.S. workers get paid via direct deposit, according to the National Payroll Week 2020 Getting Paid In America study.

 If you’re not already utilizing direct deposit from Chase, here’s everything you need to know, including how to set it up so you can manage your finances more efficiently.

 What Is Direct Deposit?

-Direct deposit is a convenient way to automatically deposit paychecks and other forms of income into your checking or savings account, eliminating the need for paper checks.
+Direct deposit is a convenient way to automatically deposit paychecks and other income into your savings or checking account, eliminating the need for paper checks.
 The following types of payments qualify for direct deposit:

 - Payroll checks from your place of employment

 - Payments for veterans benefits, Social Security, Supplemental Security Income, Railroad Retirement and other federal benefits

 - Benefit payments issued by state governments for pensions, retirement and unemployment

 - Investment income from certificates of deposit, annuities and mutual funds